samuelweiler/gf-ecd/index.md

 frame of reference of "facing in to the minor set", and that frame of reference is consistent for nearly all contra dances done in an evening.
 It also makes sense for squares where, again, there exists an obvious frame of reference of "face into the center".

-By contrast, the modern ECD repetoire has a diverse mix of dance formations.
+By contrast, the modern ECD repetoire has a more diverse mix of dance formations.

 ## Experiences in 2018